open-socialism/open-socialism-site/open-socialism/justice/punishment.md

 ## Satisfaction Of The Wronged

-Although, those that have been wronged should feel that the perpetrator was punished appropriately for that wrong.
+Those that have been wronged should feel that the perpetrator was punished appropriately for that wrong.
 If someone's spouse is murdered, even if the perpetrator is quickly rehabilitated, society must maintain a sense of justice and have appropriate punishments meted out.

 ## Favor Penance That Contributes